trustinsoda/javascript-tests/README.md

 #### Credits
-These test are based on those prepared by [Ahemd Nuaman](https://github.com/ahmednuaman)
+These test are based on those prepared by [Ahmed Nuaman](https://github.com/ahmednuaman)